The 25th pick-up

 9. I also plan to pack the bag next year.
 I always felt bad for the last person to pick up, as he or she was sometimes left with the smallest pieces of produce.

 Now, I am curious to hear your thoughts and suggestions so I can improve the CSA for next season, the first week of June to be exact.
-In the coming weeks an official survey will be sent out but also feel free to reply or add a comment to the blog http://sonomacsa.wordpress.com.
+In the coming weeks an official survey will be sent out but also feel free to reply or add a comment to the blog https://sonomacsa.wordpress.com.

 All the best and thanks for a great season,